aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 {% endtabs %}

 Although the `my-element` has a `message` property, but as `my-app` projects to `s1` slot, scope of `my-app` is used to evaluate the interpolation expression.
-Similar behavior is also expected when binding properties of custom elements, as shown in the following example.
+Similar behavior can also be observed when binding properties of custom elements, as shown in the following example.

 {% tabs %}
 {% tab title="my-app.html" %}